Freight Forwarders vs. Freight Brokers: What You Need to Know

-Freight brokers and freight forwarders both coordinate the movement of freight for a third party.
-They both connect shippers and carriers, negotiate freight rates, and track and ensure delivery.
+Freight brokers and freight forwarders are both part of the freight industry.
+Both coordinate the movement of freight for a third party, connect shippers and carriers, negotiate freight rates, and track and ensure delivery.

 But there is one key difference.
-A freight broker coordinates the connection between shippers and carriers.
-The freight forwarder actually takes possession of the freight and often stores, packs, and ships it.
+A freight broker coordinates the connection between shippers and carriers but does not handle freight directly.
+A freight forwarder actually takes possession of the freight, and often stores, packs, and ships it.

 In short, a freight forwarder takes on a lot more responsibility for the goods shipped than a freight broker does.
 Let’s take a deeper look at each one and the differences between the two.